digidotcom/xbee-python/doc/user_doc/working_with_xbee_classes.rst

 When working with the XBee Python Library, start with an XBee device object that represents a physical module.
 A physical XBee device is the combination of hardware and firmware.
-Depending on that combination, the device runs a specific wireless communication protocol such as ZigBee, 802.15.4, DigiMesh, Wi-Fi, or cellular.
+Depending on that combination, the device runs a specific wireless communication protocol such as Zigbee, 802.15.4, DigiMesh, Wi-Fi, or cellular.
 An XBeeDevice class represents the XBee module in the API.